USS John C. Stennis: History

 The nuclear-powered USS John C. Stennis (CVN 74) was contracted on 29 March 1988, and the keel was laid on 13 March 1991 at Newport News Shipbuilding, Newport News, Virginia.

 The ship was christened on 11 November 1993, in honor of Senator John Cornelius Stennis (D-Mississippi) who served in the Senate from 1947 to 1989.
 The daughter of the ship's namesake, Mrs. Margaret Stennis-Womble, was the ship's sponsor.
-John C. Stennis was commissioned on 9 December 1995 at Naval Station Norfolk, Virginia, and she conducted flight deck certification in January 1996.
+John C. Stennis was commissioned on 9 December 1995 at Naval Station Norfolk, Virginia.

+She conducted flight deck certification in January 1996.
 The first arrested landing was by a VX-23 F-14B.
 The ship conducted numerous carrier qualifications and independent steaming exercises off the East Coast throughout the next two years.
 Included among these events was the first carrier landing of an F/A-18E/F Super Hornet on 18 January 1997.

 1998

 USS John C. Stennis (Left) and the British (right) operating together, April 1998.

 On 26 February 1998 with Carrier Air Wing Seven embarked, John C. Stennis left Norfolk for her maiden deployment, transiting the Suez Canal on 7 March and arriving in the Persian Gulf on 11 March 1998.
 The ship traveled 8020 nmi in 274 hours, an average speed of 29.4 kn to relieve in conducting Operation Southern Watch missions.

 John C. Stennis departed the Persian Gulf on 19 July 1998 for her new home port of Naval Air Station North Island in San Diego, California, arriving on 26 August 1998.
 In October 1998, she entered a six-month maintenance and upgrade period at North Island, returning to sea in April 1999.
 During the maintenance period, a jet blast deflector collapsed, severely injuring two sailors.